Become A Member

 Bio-Fuels – Bio-fuels have largely been forgotten in recent years, but many still argue they are a way forward in reducing emissions and loosening the economy’s reliance on oil.
 Lanzatech is one of the NZ companies at the forefront of efforts to find new technologies to produce lower carbon fuels.
+Others such as Z Energy are also keen to improve their ‘green’ image with the greater use of biofuels.
 NZ Energy & Environment Business Alert will keep tabs on these developments.

 Science & Innovation – Finding solutions to our future energy and environmental issues will depend on products, services and industries which may not even exist yet.
 Initiatives to research agricultural greenhouse gas emission reductions are important both to NZ’s growth rates and its defence of its environmentally clean image.

 If your organisation is involved in, or affected by energy efficiency, renewable energy, water, waste, sanitation, land management, climate change or air quality, you are playing a part in shaping New Zealand’s investment in the future.